Does Goucher's program require an audition?

 Do I have to be a dance major or minor to perform?

-No you don't have to be a dance major or minor to perform.
-As long as you are enrolled in a dance technique class during the semester you are performing in, you can audition for as many pieces as you want.
+No, you don't have to be a dance major or minor to perform.
+As long as you are enrolled in a dance technique class in the genre in which you are performing, during the semester you are performing in, you can audition.

 Why Goucher and not a conservatory?